hotngui/LViOS-Developers/README.md

 # LViOS-Developers
 Presentations and Examples from the Las Vegas iOS Developer Meetups

+##### 2025-05-20 (Deep Dish Download & Group Project Discussion)
+The Deep Dish Swift sessions were live streamed on YouTube this year so there was no need for an in depth review; I however presented the list of the sessions I thought most useful and relevant to our meetup group.
+There were also discussions regarding the possibility of doing a group project.

 ##### 2025-04-22 (Devs Helping Devs)
 Its essentially an open mic night, but there was a presentation on how to get starting with In-App Purchases and Subscriptions.